FineUploader/fine-uploader/readme.md

-THE COMPONENT IS NOT READY YET, DO NOT USE.

-This plugin uses XHR for uploading multiple files with progress-bar in FF3.6+, Safari4+, Chrome and falls back to hidden iframe based upload in other browsers, providing good experience for everyone.
-It is highly customizable, easily styleable, and small.
-(4KB minified and gzipped)
+This plugin uses XHR for uploading multiple files with progress-bar in FF3.6+, Safari4+, Chrome and falls back to hidden iframe based upload in other browsers, providing good user experience everywhere.

 ### For demo <a href="http://github.com/valums/file-uploader/zipball/test">download</a> and open client/demo.htm ###